apache/arrow/docs/source/cpp/streaming_execution.rst

 ^^^^^^^^^^

  * If a plan contains any extension type variations it will be rejected.
- * Advanced extensions can be provided by supply a custom implementation of :class:`arrow::engine::ExtensionProvider`.
+ * Advanced extensions can be provided by supplying a custom implementation of :class:`arrow::engine::ExtensionProvider`.

 Relations (in general)